wbarnes54/frogger/README.md

   Thirdly, a lane will have a refresh rate, which determines how often the lane is redrawn (its speed).
   Also, a lane has a direction of travel (left or right, -1 or 1).
   The rest of the data in the structure is a series of 6 car sizes+gaps (sums to 38).

+Another item to note: Car sizes and lane speeds are both randomly generated upon reaching a new level.

 Function of car animation: delete the end character of the car, and replace the front with a new car character That goes for any updating item: player, score, and lives, but the car animation had to be optimized.